anmol5varma/JSON-Mocks/README.md

 > ### Get a full fake REST API with zero coding in less than 10 seconds.

-Being a part of front-end and back-end development teams, many a times the back-end/third party APIs are just not ready for integration and testing.
+Being a part of front-end and back-end development teams, many times the back-end/third party APIs are just not ready for integration and testing.
 To get around that, you can simply dump the mock JSON responses here with the required endpoint to get API endpoints up and running.
 ## Usage
+> ***WARNING: An earlier version of the package was using `':'` as a separator.
+Since `':'` is not a valid filename character in windows, we had to migrate to a more generic separator which is `' '`(space).
+We do provide backward compatibility, so even if you are using `':'` as a separator, you have nothing to worry about.***
 - Create a JSON file with the name of the endpoint in **`mocks`** folder.
 Place the mock response content in the file.
-Example creating the a file with the name *`hello.json`* with the content.
+Example creating a file with the name *`hello.json`* with the content.
     ```
     {
         "message": "Hello World"